pyeventsourcing/esdbclient/README.md

 assert stream_position == None
 ```

 This method takes an optional argument `timeout` which is a float that sets
 a deadline for the completion of the gRPC operation.

-### Append event

-The client has an `append_event()` method, which can be used to append
-a single new event to a "stream".

-Three arguments are required, `stream_name`, `expected_position`
-and `event`.

-This method works in the same way as `append_events()`,
-with the exception that `event` is expected to a single `NewEvent`.

-This method takes an optional argument `timeout` which is a float that sets
-a deadline for the completion of the gRPC operation.